-Drinking before noon doesn't have to mean that you are blasted before 12:00PM!
+Drinking alcohol in the morning doesn’t have to mean that you have to be blasted before 12:00PM!
 Celebrating a raging all nighter on Friday with the hair of the dog can chill you out and make you semi-functional on Saturday.
-Sounds like a Corpse Reviver No. 2 is what you're looking for.
+Sounds like a Corpse Reviver No. 2 is what you’re looking for.

 Still, sometimes there’s really no excuse other than you’ve got nothing to do this weekend except hang out by the beach, so why not start early?

 Whatever the occasion, there are unspoken rules to what’s socially OK to drink in the early hours of the day!
 These are generally lighter drinks, accompanied by fruit, coffee, or tea to wake you up and properly hydrate you for the rest of the day.

 In my opinion, the only thing better than a traditional American breakfast, is one accompanied by unlimited mimosas.
 My personal favorite on this list is the greyhound just because I believe in the rehydrating and energizing effect of grapefruit juice in the morning!

 It’s hard to get simpler than a shandy.
 It’s simply beer (or sometimes cider) that’s mixed with lemonade.
 Many versions rely on sparkling lemonade – like Sprite.
 However, you can make it using still lemonade as well.
 Some people even mix it up and use ginger ale instead of something lemony.
 All those versions taste amazing.
 You could even experiment with a completely different type of soda.

 Traditional shandy tends to use a 50:50 ratio of beer to soda.
 However, you can easily use more or less beer, depending on how alcoholic you want the drink.
 You can also experiment with the type of beer you use.

 Regardless of these differences, a shandy is always a good choice before noon.
 After all, beer is pretty low in alcohol and a shandy is much lower again.